Plants in Hawaii

 Introduced Plants.
 These are the majority of plants seen in Hawaiʻi today.
-We have introduced many, many plants to Hawaiʻi as food and ornamentals.
+Many, many plants have been introduced to Hawaiʻi as food and ornamentals.
 Introduced plants are not all bad, especially since we enjoy seeing and smelling their pretty flowers, having nice lawns with shade trees, and eating a wide variety of fruits and vegetables.
 Many introduced plants bring beauty and productivity to our land.

 Invasive Plants.
 These are the introduced plants that are not good for the environment.
 Plants that don’t stay within their boundary, spread rapidly, and eventually crowd out and take over their neighbors.
 Unfortunately, today you can see many examples of invasive plants throughout Hawaiʻi and the toll they have taken on our fragile native environment.

 Before arriving in the islands you will be required to fill out a Hawai‘i Agriculture Declaration Form, indicating whether or not you are bringing any plant products (even fresh fruit you brought for a snack) or animals into the state.
 You will also encounter agricultural inspections at Hawai‘i’s airports.
 Mahalo for cooperating with these inspections and restrictions, as they are an important part of the process to protect our precious environment.
 In this way, you can help us mālama ka ‘aina (respect/take care of the land)!

 Mahalo to Gayle Miyaguchi, Hawaiian Cultural Resource Advisor for the Ka’anapali Beach Hotel, for providing this guest blog on Hawaiian culture.
 The Ka’anapali Beach Hotel has long been known as “Hawaii’s most Hawaiian hotel” and is highly respected for its commitment to providing an authentic Hawaiian cultural experience for its guests.